-This Report was prepared exclusively for the needs of the RATEL and is based on certain facts and conditions, in accordance with the terms of the Service Procurement Agreement no. 1-06-4042-36/23-8, concluded on June 28, 2023, between the RATEL and EY.
-This document refers to the part of the project assignment that concerns the preparation of a Report for the RATEL on the established factual situation and possibly observed deficiencies and irregularities, in order to ensure the conditions for fulfilling the Agency's legal obligations.
+This Report was prepared exclusively for the needs of the RATEL and is based on certain facts and conditions, in accordance with the terms of the Service Procurement Contract no. 1-06-4042-43/24-11, concluded on June 17, 2024, as well as the Contract Annex no. 1-06-4042-43/24-17, between the RATEL and EY.
+This document refers to the part of the project assignment that concerns the preparation of a Report for the RATEL on the established factual situation and possibly observed deficiencies and irregularities, in order to ensure the conditions for fulfilling the Authority's legal obligations.